 The university makes every reasonable effort to offer all classes for which registration has occurred.
 There are times, however, when insufficient enrollment in the class makes it necessary for the university to cancel the section.
 There are times when you may attempt to register for a class that has already filled.
 Once a class is filled, students may place themselves on the waiting list for that particular section.
+Being on a waitlist does NOT guarantee registration in the class.
+Your position on a class waitlist is on a first-come, first-served basis.
+Registration from a waitlist is not automatic.
+Check your OC email daily; if you receive a notification, you will have to login to myOC and register within 24 hours or lose your position on the waitlist.
+For more information, visit www.oc.edu/registrar/waitlist.
 Please keep these situations in mind as you schedule classes needed to complete your degree.